debasisdas1976/Bluemix-IOT-Safehome/RaspberryPi-Code/Readme.md

-# This contains the code that needs to be copied and executed in your Raspberry Pi
+#Raspberry Pi code
+Copy the SafeHome.py file into your Raspberry Pi.
+Execute it by enterinng the following command. sudo python SafeHome.py